lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

   This item of the CBOR sequence indicates that the message sender supports an EDHOC application profile consistent with the pieces of information specified by the EDHOC_Information object.

+When composing ead_value, the sender peer MUST comply with the content restrictions specified in {{sec-app-profile-edhoc-message_1_2-restrictions}}.

+The recipient peer MUST abort the EDHOC session and MUST reply with an EDHOC error message if ead_value is malformed or does not conform with the format defined above.

 The CDDL grammar describing ead_value for the EAD item "Supported EDHOC application profiles" is shown in {{fig-cddl-ead-value}}.

-The recipient peer MUST abort the EDHOC session and MUST reply with an EDHOC error message if ead_value is malformed or does not conform with the format defined above.

 ~~~~~~~~~~~~~~~~~~~~ CDDL
 ead_value = << APP_PROF_SEQ >>